4 Critical Impacts of Latest RBI Notification on P2P Lending Industry

 The P2P lending companies were so far recognized by the Companies Act.
 RBI issued directions on a framework on registration and operations of NBFC-P2P companies in India.
 RBI stipulates that the general character of the management of the company will not be prejudicial of public interest.

 For this, RBI speaks about a Certificate of Registration (CoR) from RBI, that will be necessary to carry out the business of these NBFC-P2P companies, which will serve public interest.
-Registration can only be granted by RBI to those NBFC-P2P companies, who have a net owned fund of 20 million or any other higher amount, as specified by the bank.
+Peer to Peer Lending Registration can only be granted by RBI to those NBFC-P2P companies, who have a net owned fund of 20 million or any other higher amount, as specified by the bank.

 Impact# 2: Prudential Requirements